Fiserv/Commerce-Hub/docs/Resources/Guides/Dev-Studio/Key-Management.md

 ## Create a API Key

-Developers can create and manage API Keys from the Dashboard in the API Key section..
+Developers can create and manage API Keys from the Dashboard in the API Key section.

 ### Step 1: Access Developer Studio